Middleware

 }

-- Request traversal phase, which is the phase before request processing
+1. Request traversal phase — the phase before request processing

-- Response exit phase, which is the phase after request processing
+3. Response traversal phase — the phase after request processing

 <?php